microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 How does that improve the situation?

-If we can ensure that each list only has a bounded amount of children and resembles a balanced tree of logarithmic height, it turns out that this is sufficient to get the desired logarithmic performance for querying brackets!
+If we can ensure that each list only has a bounded amount of children and resembles a balanced tree of logarithmic height, it turns out that this is sufficient to get the desired logarithmic performance for querying brackets.

 ### Keeping List Trees Balanced

 We use [(2,3)-trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree) to enforce that these lists are balanced: every list must have at least 2 and at most 3 children, and all children of a list must have the same height in the balanced list tree.
 Note that a bracket pair is considered a leaf of height 0 in the balanced tree, but it might have children in the AST.

 When constructing the AST from scratch during initialization, we first collect all children and then convert them to such a balanced tree.
-This can be done in linear time!
+This can be done in linear time.

 A possible (2,3)-tree of the example before could look like the following.
 Note that we now only need to look at 8 nodes (in blue) to find the bracket pair at position 24 and that there is some freedom whether a list has 2 or 3 children: